nuplex/five-day-weather/README.md

 ## Known Bugs
 - The regular expression governing the location input likely does not cover all input scenarios.
+- The `Look Up!` button will jump up very slightly when resizing down past a certain breakpoint.
+- `Locate Me` can fail.
+See: [Issue with OpenWeatherMap Latitude/Longitude Query](https://github.com/nuplex/five-day-weather#other-issues)
+- Valid latitude/longitude coordinates can fail.
+See: [Issue with OpenWeatherMap Latitude/Longitude Query](https://github.com/nuplex/five-day-weather#other-issues)
+- The loading icon will sometimes show it's `alt` spinning if the svg has not loaded yet.

 ## Suspected Bugs
 - The OpenWeatherMap calculates the 'five days' based off of 40 three hour periods.
 It also only starts the periods from the current time (e.g. if it is 13:00, the first block of the 40 will be 13:00).
 It seems that there is a chance that this period would overlap six days instead of five.

 ## Tech Debt
 - Use variables for common spacings (e.g. 4px, 8px, 16px)
 - Figure out a system for color variable shades (adding more `er`'s isn't scalable)

+## Other Issues
+### OpenWeatherMap Latitude/Longitude Query
+OWM's API is very inconsistent with what it considers a valid input for latitude and longitude, identical inputs can succeed or fail, namely with the error `X is not a float`.
+After trial and error, I found part of the issue was due to how close the lat/lon was to one of their preset points.
+It returns this error **even if the number is a float** or even if it is a **valid location**.
+This means more often than not `Locate Me` will not work.
+The only solution would be to implement an in-between on my side that uses their bulk city data, finds which point is closest to the passed in lat/lon, and passes that instead.

+This bug is also connected to having a `+` present before a value.
+However it is not consistent.
+Sometimes it will allow the `+` other times it will not.
+I could not figure out what the conditions we're, so I removed `+` from my queries.

+**Examples:**

+- Eiffel Tower (lat=+48.8584&lon=+2.2945)
+- My Town Location (lat=+40.5687695&lon=+74.6150385)

+It also seems that if a query fails, but you remove the `+` and it (maybe) works, it works after that regardless of `+` being there or not.
+When I first put Eiffel Tower in, it did not work with `+`, after removing the `+`, it did, and ~~now it works with either.~~ still works inconsistently.

+Precision is also a contributing issue, though it is widely inconsistent, since the API can return success and errors both for whole numbers and high precision floats.

+I verified this inconsistent behaviour with Postman, an application that lets you edit and send requests and view the responses.

+I do not know the steps to reproduce this error.
+It is seemingly random.
+The best coordinates to test with are those right on top of major cities.